ruby-concurrency/concurrent-ruby/md/timer_task.md

 thread is intended to run for days/weeks/years a crashed task thread can pose a real problem.
 The `TimerTask` class alleviates both problems.

-When an executor is launched it starts a thread for monitoring the execution interval.
+When a TimerTask is launched it starts a thread for monitoring the execution interval.
-The executor thread does not perform the task, however.
-Instead, the executor launches the task on a separat thread.
-The advantage of this approach is that if the task crashes it will only kill the task thread, not the executor thread.
-The executor thread can then log the success or failure of the task.
-The executor can even be configured with a timeout value allowing it to kill a task that runs to long and then log the error.
+The TimerTask thread does not perform the task, however.
+Instead, the TimerTask launches the task on a separat thread.
+The advantage of this approach is that if the task crashes it will only kill the task thread, not the TimerTask thread.
+The TimerTask thread can then log the success or failure of the task.
+The TimerTask can even be configured with a timeout value allowing it to kill a task that runs to long and then log the error.

 One other advantage of the `TimerTask` class is that it forces the bsiness logic to be completely decoupled from the threading logic.
-The business logic can be tested separately then passed to the an executor for scheduling and running.
+The business logic can be tested separately then passed to the a TimerTask for scheduling and running.

 The `TimerTask` is the yin to to the [Supervisor's](https://github.com/jdantonio/concurrent-ruby/blob/master/md/supervisor.md)